geekyinsights/technical-writing/pages/refactor/index.md

 num_selector = make_column_selector(dtype_include=np.number)
 ```

-Next, you can just fill it them using an [Ordinal Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) for categorical values.
-You can also use a [Simple Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html#sklearn.impute.SimpleImputer) to replace with the mean in the numerical columns.
+Next, you can just fill them in using an [Ordinal Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) for categorical values.
+You can also use a [Simple Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html#sklearn.impute.SimpleImputer) to replace a missing value with the mean in the numerical columns by using the following codng.

 ```py
 cat_processor = OrdinalEncoder(